-Require Х Recommend
+Require Х Recomn

-Neither require nor recommend

-C5 Distribution of high school units required and/or recommended.
+Recommend Neither require nor recommend C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

 Required Recommended

 Total academic units 16

 English 4

 Mathematics 4

-Science 4
+Science Of these, units that must be 4

 1

 Foreign language 4

 Social studies 2

 History 2

 Academic electives 2

 Computer Science

 Visual/Performing Arts

 Other (specify)